bnmoch3/blog/_posts/2024-04-04-duckdb-numba-udfs.md

 ![chart](/assets/images/duckdb_numba_udfs/py_native.svg)

-Unfortunately, the performance benefit is negligible.
+Unfortunately, the performance benefit is negligible (26.7 seconds for no JIT vs 23.443 with JIT).
 As explained in [1], usage of Python-native UDFs incurs the overhead of translating DuckDB values into Python objects and vice versa.
 That is why the JIT scalar version doesn't improve performance much.

 ## Vectorized JIT UDFs